meadsteve/meadsteve.github.io/_posts/2021-11-06-nested-red-green-refactor.markdown

 me where I've tried to do something impossible with my input types or where I've not handled an error condition that I should (this is especially true in rust - it has no exceptions so errors must be handled).

-However, the compiler can't tell me if my functions actually do what I intended to them to do.
+However, the compiler can't tell me if my functions actually do what I intended them to do.
 The following example code would be "green" in my compiler driven loop, the types are all good:

 ```rust